catherinedevlin/peer_learning_party_game/README.md

 Research says that one of the best ways to learn is to teach others.
-So, once somebody teaches you something at a Teach Me station, change your tag to "I'll Teach
-<skill name>" and see if somebody wants to learn it from
+So, once somebody teaches you something at a Teach Me station, change your tag to "I'll Teach (whatever)" and see if somebody wants to learn it from you!
-you!
 And yes, wear your "I'll Teach" badge alongside a new "Teach Me" badge.